Chapter 5:

 "I-I'll just choose two in the back then."
 As I picked seats, several options for prices appeared on the screen.
 "Don’t suppose you still count for a student discount?"

-"Only if you count for a senior discount."
+"Only if you count for the senior option."

 After declining a membership option, I slipped out my credit card to pay for us.
-Asagiri gave me baby-doll eyes as two tickets popped out; I handed her one ticket and a ¥5,000 bill.
+As two tickets popped out, I handed her one along with a ¥5,000 bill.
 "Here.
 Buy whatever from the concession stand and give me change.
-I'll meet you in the room after I come back from peeing."
+I'll meet you in the room after I go pee."

 Cash symbols practically flickered in her eyes.
 Handing her money felt like giving money to a druggie, but I'd resigned myself to my fate.